credman0/budgetme-rs/README.md

 ![Screenshot](Screenshot.jpg?raw=true "Screenshot")

+Support is available for storing the data locally or using an AWS S3 bucket.

 # Usage
 Precompiled releases are available for Linux and Windows.
 Or, to build it, clone the repository, navigate to the directory, and then install with: